lamalajaji/W08D04/README.md

 localhost:4000/role

-* to add new task in this application: localhost:4000/task
+* to add new post in this application: localhost:4000/post

+* to Display All Posts :
+localhost:4000/posts

 * to sign up in this application: